 Whale Watching Tour

-Our excursion was with Allen Marine Tours located about 10 miles north in Auke Bay where the ferry terminal was located.
-The tour was on a large three-deck catamaran that allowed for good viewing.
-We headed out Into Stephens Passage and it wasn’t long before we spotted humpback whales.
+Our excursion was with Allen Marine Tours, located about 10 miles north of Auke Bay, where the ferry terminal is located.
+The tour was on a sizeable three-deck catamaran that allowed for good viewing.
+We headed out Into Stephens Passage, and it wasn’t long before we spotted humpback whales.

-We spent several hours a spotted many whales – many of them mother and calf that made the long trek from their birthing grounds near Hawaii to feed in the rich waters of Alaska in the summertime.
+We spent several hours spotting many whales – many of them mother and calf that made the long trek from their birthing grounds near Hawaii to feed in the rich waters of Alaska in the summertime.

-It is thought they give birth outside of the Alaska waters to avoid the deadly Orca whales which are known to prey on newborn humpbacks.
-We did not see any Orcas on the trip as it was too early to spot them in the inside passage.
+It is thought they give birth outside of Alaskan waters to avoid the deadly Orca whales, known to prey on newborn humpbacks.
+WeΒ did not see any Orcas on the trip as it was too early to spot them in the inside passage.

-A highlight was seeing a bald eagle perched on a large navigation buoy together with several Stellar sea lions.
-I learned the sea lion population has been on a severe decline in the last twenty years perhaps due to overfishing of their main food source pollock.
-At one point there was some excitement as a male sea lion unsuccessfully tried to get a spot on the buoy as shown above.
+A highlight was seeing a bald eagle perched on a large navigation buoy with several Stellar sea lions.
+I learned the sea lion population has been severely declining in the last twenty years, perhaps due to overfishing of their primary food source, pollock.
+There was some excitement as a male sea lion unsuccessfully tried to get a spot on the buoy, as shown above.

-After we returned from our Whale Watching excursion we toured Juneau’s tourist area and stopped by Tracy’s King Crab Shack for a very tasty king crab leg.
-Without a doubt the best meal of the trip!
+After we returned from our Whale Watching excursion, we toured Juneau’s tourist area and stopped by Tracy’s King Crab Shack for a delicious king crab leg.
+Without a doubt, it was the best meal of the trip!

-We skipped dinner on board that evening but caught a good show that evening featuring acrobatics and some interesting light shows.
+We skipped dinner on board that evening but caught a good show featuring acrobatics and exciting light shows.

 Haines

-The next stop on our journey was supposed to be Skagway where we had booked two excursions.
-I woke up early the next morning to discover we were stopped outside of Skagway.
+The next stop on our journey was supposed to be Skagway, where we had booked two excursions.
+I woke up early the following day to discover we were stopped outside Skagway.
 We learned shortly that there was an issue with contamination of our berthing spot with spilled jet fuel.
-Instead, we were to dock at the town of Haines slightly south of Skagway.
-This also meant that our excursions were canceled which was perhaps a bigger disappointment.
+Instead, we were to dock at Haines, slightly south of Skagway.
+This also meant that our excursions were canceled, perhaps a more significant disappointment.

 Haines was much less touristy than our previous ports of call and set in a stunning location in Chilkoot Inlet.
-We toured the town by foot in the late morning and spent the afternoon back any the ship relaxing and enjoying the view.
+We toured the town on foot late in the morning and spent the afternoon on the ship relaxing and enjoying the view.

 Glacier Bay

-We departed late that evening and found ourselves early the next morning entering Glacier Bay National Park.
-We woke to the best weather of the trip so far – albeit a bit chilly – there was not a cloud in the sky.
+We departed late that evening and entered Glacier Bay National Park early the following day.
+We woke to the best weather of the trip so far – albeit a bit chilly – there was no cloud in the sky.

-We started up Sitakaday Narrows and as I started drinking my first cup of coffee I happened to be looking at the right spot on the port side of the ship to see a humpback whale breach!
-Shortly after that, a group of park rangers from the visitors center near Point Gustavus came aboard.
-They boarded on the move from a small tender that came alongside as we headed north up the bay.
+We started up Sitakaday Narrows, and as I started drinking my first cup of coffee, I happened to be looking at the right spot on the ship’s port side to see a humpback whale breach!
+Shortly after, a group of park rangers from the visitors center near Point Gustavus came aboard.
+They boarded on the move from a small tender that came alongside us as we headed north up the bay.

 We took our time heading slowly north.
-The park rangers would come on PA system and tell us more about the bay and what we were seeing at the different locations.
-I was amazed at the incredible blue skies and brilliant white-capped mountians.
+The park rangers would come on the PA system and tell us more about the bay and what we saw at the different locations.
+I was amazed at the incredible blue skies and brilliant white-capped mountains.

 Tarr Inlet

 We worked our way north to Tarr Inlet.
 Our destination was the two tidewater glaciers at the top of the inlet.
 A tidewater glacier is one whose terminus encounters seawater at least at high tide, if not at all tide levels.
-The Grand Pacific Glacier was the wider of the two straight to the north.
-The Margerie Glacier came in from the west on the left side of the ship.
+The Grand Pacific Glacier was the wider of the two, straight to the north.
+The Margerie Glacier came in from the west on the ship’s left side.
 The two were strikingly different.

 The Margerie Glacier was a brilliant blue-white.
-Rising 250 feet from the water with an additional 100 feet underwater you could not see.
+Rising 250 feet from the water with an additional 100 feet underwater, you could not see.
 The overall width of the glacier is about 1 mile.
-We watched as large chunks would periodically fall off the face (glacier calving) and land in the water below.
-It was hard to gauge how large the chucks were but I would guess 30-50 feet high.
+We watched as large chunks periodically fell off the face (glacier calving) and landed in the water below.
+It was hard to gauge how large the chucks were, but I would guess they were 30-50 feet high.

-The Grand Pacific Glacier by contrast was as dark as the soil of the mountains themselves.
+The Grand Pacific Glacier, by contrast, was as dark as the mountains’ soil.
 This is from landslides and other geological activities that have occurred over time.
-It is about 2 miles wide at the terminus, averaging about 150 feet high at the ice face, up to 60 feet deep at the waterline.
+It is about 2 miles wide at the terminus, averaging about 150 feet high at the ice face and up to 60 feet deep at the waterline.

 Cruising Glacier Bay

-The weather was fantastic the whole time we were cruising up and back throughout the morning and into the afternoon.
-It was so calm and the sky was brilliant blue without a trace of haze.
+The weather was fantastic the whole time we cruised up and back throughout the morning and into the afternoon.
+It was so calm, and the sky was brilliant blue without a trace of haze.
 I got fantastic mirror reflection shots and magnificent panoramas.
-As we got nearer to the entrance to the park the the rangers’ boat appeared to gather their crew and head home for the day.
+As we approached the park entrance, the rangers’ boat appeared to gather their crew and head home for the day.

 We saw marine life throughout the trip – Steller Sea lions, otters, and many different species of birds.
-It was on the cool side but as the morning progressed it warmed up nicely.
+It was cool, but as the morning progressed, it warmed up nicely.
 A day to always remember!

-We spent the rest of the day making our way through the Icy Striating and Cross Sound to emerge back in the Pacific Ocean in the Gulf of Alaska.
+We spent the rest of the day going through the Icy Striating and Cross Sound to emerge back in the Pacific Ocean in the Gulf of Alaska.

 Yakutat Bay and Hubbard Glacier

-We arrived in Yakutat Bay early the next morning.
-About 150 miles up the coast from the exit of the interior passage, it lies in the Gulf of Alaska and is home to the largest tidewater glacier in North America – the Hubbard Glacier.
+We arrived in Yakutat Bay early the following day.
+About 150Β miles up the coast from the exit of the interior passage, it lies in the Gulf of Alaska.
+It is home to the largest tidewater glacier in North America – the Hubbard Glacier.

-As we enter the bay we start to see ice floating in the water.
-As we get closer to the glacier the scene becomes surreal – hard to tell the water is water and what is ice.
-Again the sheer size of everything makes it hard to really appreciate how big it is.
+As we entered the bay, we saw ice floating in the water.
+As we get closer to the glacier, the scene becomes surreal – it is hard to tell the water is water and what is ice.
+Again, the sheer size of everything makes it hard to appreciate how big it is.

 It is 76 miles long,7 miles wide, and 600 feet tall at its terminal face (350 feet exposed above the waterline and 250 feet below the waterline).
-Ships are warned to stay back a safe distance as the ice calves blocks of ice the size of skyscrapers.
-Since much of it is underwater they can cause some serious action when they move.
+Ships are warned to stay a safe distance as the ice calves blocks of ice the size of skyscrapers.
+Since much of it is underwater, they can cause serious action when moving.

-We spent the morning observing the glacier and slowly made our way back to the Gulf of Alaska to make the crossing to Seward.
-By afternoon it was very overcast and rainy.
-Later in the afternoon, we encountered a fairly large swell – enough to cause to the boat to shift and rock a bit.
-I kept my eyes out for wildlife and did see some whales, dolphins, and other marine animals including birds.
+We spent the morning observing the glacier and slowly returned to the Gulf of Alaska to cross to Seward.
+By afternoon, it was very overcast and rainy.
+Later in the afternoon, we encountered a relatively large swell – enough to cause the boat to shift and rock a bit.
+I kept looking for wildlife and saw some whales, dolphins, and other marine animals, including birds.

-That evening was the finale from our acrobatic singers and dancers followed by an appearance from a lot of the crew including the captain.
+That evening was the finale from our acrobatic singers and dancers, followed by an appearance from many of the crew, including the captain.

 Overland